All Center for Interdisciplinary Studies (CIS) majors require an application, and not all applicants are accepted.

-The application forms for center-established majors and student-designed majors differ slightly; please download and complete the correct form.
+The application forms for center-established majors and student-designed majors differ slightly; please select the correct application.
+If you are applying to the Educational Studies program, please use the application marked Educational Studies, Center Established major application form.
 The application includes courses in the curriculum, a brief explanation for the necessity of a CIS major, and key signatures from the director, the advisers, and the Registrar.
 Capstone experiences (thesis or project) almost always change over the course of study, and are only meant to help guide you in selecting required classes, planning for education abroad, finding resources for the capstone, and other tasks.

 CIS Advisory Board Evaluation

 The CIS advisory board (consisting of one faculty representative from the humanities, natural sciences, and social sciences, as well as the CIS director who chairs the board) will evaluate your application.
 You will then be contacted by the CIS director about admission to a CIS major.